AdamKyle/flare/resources/info/skill-information/section-2.md

 - **Fight Timeout Modifier**: With every kill, comes a timeout of 10 seconds, 20 if the enemy has killed you.
 These modifiers take a specific percentage off your timer.
 [Learn more about timers](/information/time-gates)
 - **Skill Bonus Per Level**: The percentage bonus applied per level up (to a maximum of 99.00%)

+> ### ATTN!
+>
+> If a skill makes use of the above mentioned modifiers, it will receive no skill bonus per level, instead the bonus to those modifiers will increase.
+>
+> Monsters can also have skills that affect these modifiers as well.

 When viewing your character skeet, you will see a list of skills.
 Each one of those skills can be clicked on to get relevant details about said skill and about where you are in training that skill. (see image below).

 ## Additional skills can be added